maxrossello/redmine_app_timesheets/README.md

 ![Reports](screenshots/SpentTimeReport.png)

-Time spent can be categorized differently for Target Versions (for project management purposes) and Orders (for accounting purposes)
+Spent time can be categorized differently for Target Versions (for project management purposes) and Orders (for accounting purposes)